 Job training programs can help you meet your professional goals whether you are trying to gain entrance into a field or wanting to move up in your career.

 The mission of GVRA is employment and independence for Georgians with disabilities.
 GVRA has six rehabilitation divisions: Business Enterprise Program (BEP), Disability Adjudication Services (DAS) Georgia Industries for the Blind (GIB), Roosevelt Warm Springs Institute for Rehabilitation (RWSIR), Vocational Rehabilitation (VR) and Cave Spring Center (CSC).

-This video was created by parents, as a conversation between parents, to help families understand this transition opportunity.
+This video was created by parents to help families understand this transition opportunity.
 Because services are frequently evolving, please contact the Georgia Vocational Rehabilitation Agency for more information.

 The Federal Partners in Transition (FPT) workgroup has created What to Know About Work-Based Learning Experiences for Students and Youth with Disabilities.
 This fact sheet was created to address the compatible outcome goals and policy priorities identified in The 2020 Youth Transition Plan: A federal Interagency Strategy.